 *UPDATE!* I’ve had some trouble with pooling in some of my candles (this is when the wax doesn’t fully melt around the edges) and so I’d suggest doubling up the wood wicks – so just use two of them clipped together to the stabiliser!
-I’ll update this post again when I’ve done more testing but that would be my first suggestion!
+I’ve tested this since writing this post and it works well to ensure there’s no pooling :)

 Centre the wood wick candle in the melted wax and leave undisturbed to harden overnight.
 As tempting as it will be to light it after a couple of hours, you really need to wait around 24 hours before you can use your candle or it won’t burn properly.

 Trim your wick with scissors – you can cut it straight across or at an angle.